aviator5/dnaspec-origin/design.md

 - Additional AI tools as ecosystem evolves

 Each new agent will have its own integration pattern, but all will consume the same DNA guidelines and prompts.

+### Agent Abstraction

+Internally, each agent implements a common interface that takes configuration, guidelines, and prompts as inputs and produces agent-specific generated files as output.
+The `update-agents` command iterates over the selected agents and delegates to these agent-specific generators.
+This design ensures that adding new agent integrations doesn't require changes to core DNASpec logic—only a new agent generator module is needed.

 ---